wayneIBM/vpc-on-classic/quick-guide-to-resources.md

 # Quick reference to CLI commands for resources
 {: #quick-reference-to-cli-commands-for-resources}

-This quick guide to CLI commands for resources is useful to get going with the {{site.data.keyword.cloud}} CLI for Virtual Private Cloud.
+Use this quick reference to get going with the {{site.data.keyword.cloud}} CLI for Virtual Private Cloud.

 * **To log in**